d3/d3-request/README.md

 <a name="request_response" href="#request_response">#</a> <i>request</i>.<b>response</b>(<i>value</i>)

 Sets the response value function to the specified function and returns this request instance.
 The response value function is used to map the response XMLHttpRequest object to a useful data value.
-See the convenience methods [json](#json) and [text](#text) for examples.
+See the convenience methods [requestJson](#requestJson) and [requestText](#requestText) for examples.

 <a name="request_get" href="#request_get">#</a> <i>request</i>.<b>get</b>([<i>callback</i>])